lfmunoz/documents/books/Non-Duality/FAQ.md

 **Related questions:**
 * What is the meaning of life?

 If you are not seeking, the question doesn't come up, because there isn't someone to do or not do something.
 That doesn't mean nothing happens.

 It would be better to understand who or what is asking that question because only a Separate-Self would ask that question.
 If you are a Separate-Self by definition you are seeking, the thing you should do or seek is the nature or source of the Self.
+You can't understand something without knowing the source or nature of the understanding or your Self.

 If you feel you are separate be honest, be aware of feelings of loneliness, worthless, incompleteness when they inevitably come up.
 Be honest especially with those feelings of separation.
 There is something missing and you are seeking.
 What do reach for?
 What can complete you?
 Perhaps a feeling, relationship, substance, or experience.
 Sometimes you need to go out into the world to become disillusioned enough.
 When you realize X won't make you happy, then you embark on a different journey perhaps in an inner direction.

-What is the best thing for me?
-Could also be a better question.
+What is the best thing for me right now?

 ## What happens when I die?